globaleaks/GlobaLeaks-0.1/Readme.md

 The file globaleaks/globaleaks.conf contain your personal configuration: mail server, installation name, and usually don't be shared

-How to hack on it
+How to hack on it (We moved to GlobaLeaks 0.2 development on http://wiki.globaleaks.org)
 -----------------

 * You need to get a copy of [web2py](http://www.web2py.com/) and install it (that means get the necessary gluons into $PYTHON_PATH)